Veterans return for All Blacks, Mo'unga back at 10

 Savea and Lienert-Brown will both bring up 50 tests for New Zealand after missing the opening two games against Tonga and Fiji.

-Richie Mo'unga returns to the number 10 jersey as Beauden Barrett moves to the bench.
+Richie Mo'unga returns to the number 10 jersey with Beauden Barrett moving to the bench.

 Hurricanes captain Savea reinjured the same knee he damaged earlier this year and has, likewise, been held back from bolstering the loose forward stocks already missing All Blacks captain Sam Cane.